dionarodrigues/iceberg-gatsby-multilang/README.md

 - Blog Posts list with pagination
 - Focus on SEO and PWA

+## About Netlify CMS

+You must change the Netlify data "repo" and "site_domain" according your Github repository in `static/admin/config.yml`.

 ## Important notes:

 - General information are defined in `config/i18n.js`.